 Microsoft Nonprofit Status and Microsoft Charity Licensing

-Of course. not everyone qualifies for Microsoft 365 licencing for charities and nonprofits.
+Of course. not everyone qualifies for Microsoft 365 licensing for charities and nonprofits.
 As the name suggests the program is open to registered charities and those nonprofits that can prove their charitable status.

-There are broadly speaking 3 requirements a charity or a nonprofit organization needs to hit to be eligible for Microsoft nonprofits, these are
+There are broadly speaking 3 requirements a charity or a nonprofit organisation needs to hit to be eligible for Microsoft nonprofits, these are

 Find out more about How To Get Nonprofit Status on Microsoft in our blog.
 It has some really useful tips to get for completing your Microsoft charity status application.